pimbrouwers/Falco/README.md

 Performing this work is the `HttpFunc` which upon reception of an `HttpContext` will (eventully) return the optional `HttpContext`.

-To enable glueing these operations together, we use a [combinator][12] to combine two `HttpHandler`'s into one using Kleisli composition (i.e. the output of the left function produces monadic input for the right).
+To enable gluing these operations together, we use a [combinator][12] to combine two `HttpHandler`'s into one using Kleisli composition (i.e. the output of the left function produces monadic input for the right).

 The composition of two `HttpHandler`'s can be accomplished using the `compose` function, or the "fish" operator `>=>`.